ca-carr/smart_contracts/module_information.md

 ## Lectures
 Lectures consist of a mix of lecture and note taking, questions and task to complete.
 They are interactive.
 Please bring your laptops to lectures, and ensure you sit close enough to hear and join in with the session.

-## Tutorials
+## Tutorials /  Seminars / Labs
-After the first tutorial, all tutorials are in groups.
+All tutorials are completed in groups.
 Tutorials are hands on and practical, including designing, coding and creating smart contracts.
 They take the form of interactive exploration, explanation and task completion.
 Please ensure you bring your laptops to the session.

+> The words tutorial, seminar and lab to mean the same thing in this module.

 ## Tools
 We will mostly be using REMIX-IDE, and online Integrated Development Environment, designed for the smart contract language Solidity.
 Solidity is used in Ethereum for creating smart contracts.
 We will be using other tools, such as AWS, Alchemy, Hardhat to name a few.
 These will be explained when we come to use them.